Lake Garda is not exactly Sardinia when it comes to beaches but nonetheless some good beaches are scattered along its beautiful shores .

 A lot of the best parts of the beach are owned by a camping site (Camping Spiaggia d’Oro) but the free part is still sandy and not too crowded in June, although July and August can get a little cramped.

-The beach is a bit rocky but the setting make this beach well worth the effort taken to get here.
-You have to walk though as the parking is a fair way from the beaches.
-Walk in the direction of the spas and then follow Punta Staffolo.
+To get here you'll need to walk though as the parking is a fair way from the beaches.
+From Sirmione walk in the direction of the spas and then follow Punta Staffolo.